datanav/docs/custom-data-sink.rst

     }

-The following templates for custom microservice data sinks are available:
+There are some tips on how to create a microservice in :ref:`Microservices in Sesam <microservices_in_sesam>`.
+In addition to those, the following templates for custom microservice data sinks are available:

     - The `ASP.NET template <https://github.com/sesam-io/aspnet-datasink-template>`__.
 This template uses ASP.NET 1.0 and .NET Core 1.0, and is fully cross platform.